 We took an extra five days and traveled by train to Denali National Park, a real highlight of our Alaska adventure.
 The views obtained in the dome train cars are unsurpassable.
 Plus, there is plenty to do in Denali with its rugged landscape, wildlife, and elusive views of Mt.
 Mckinley, the highest peak in North America.

-Our top tip here is to fly into Fairbanks, spend at least a day before taking the train to Denali, and then finally on to Anchorage.
+Pro Tip: fly into Fairbanks, spend at least a day before taking the train to Denali, and then finally on to Anchorage.
 You will see more for a similar cost than by traveling roundtrip from Anchorage to Denali.

-9. Explore other excursion options.
+9. Explore independent excursion options

 In fact, we have recommended tours on each of our port destination pages (see below).

-10. Bring binoculars and carry them with you.
+10. Bring binoculars and carry them with you

-Alaska cruise tips: ports
+Alaska cruise tips: port highlights

-Glaciers seen from the ship
+Glaciers that we saw from the ship

 Icy Strait Point

-Juneau, the capital of Alaska offers a treasure trove of unique activities for visitors.
+Juneau, the capital of Alaska, offers a treasure trove of unique activities for visitors.
 While a walk on Mendenhall Glacier is popular, it’s not the only thing to do.
 Ranging from nature to adventure, the key highlights include wildlife viewing (bears, whales, waterfalls), adventure sport (kayaking, rafting, zip-lining), dog sledding, glacier walks, panning for gold, and more.

-A former gold rush town from 1896, it is the White Pass Railroad that tops most cruise passengers’ must do list.
+A former gold rush town from 1896, it is the White Pass Railroad that tops most cruise passengers’ must-do list.
 This replica gold rush era train follows the scenic route once walked by the gold miners.
-We, however, opted to spend our day hiking, eating, and strolling along the boardwalk edged with replica gold rush era buildings.
+We, however, opted to spend our day hiking, eating, and strolling along the boardwalk edged with replica goldrush-era buildings.
 We discovered many free things to do in Skagway.

 Vancouver or Seattle

 If you embarked on your Alaska inside passage cruise in Anchorage, you will most likely disembark in Vancouver or Seattle.
-It is rare that Alaska Cruises will sail without a Canadian port.
-In fact, only US flagged ships can dock solely at US ports.
+It is rare that Alaska cruises will sail without a Canadian port.
+In fact, only US-flagged ships can dock solely at US ports.

-More Alaska cruise tips
+A few more Alaska cruise tips

 - If you are making your own way to Whittier, be aware of the one-direction-at-a-time Whittier Tunnel schedule.